King Center on Global Development

 Paul and Jean Hanna Senior Fellow in Education

 Professor of Education (by courtesy)

 Eric Hanushek is the Paul and Jean Hanna Senior Fellow at the Hoover Institution of Stanford University.
-He is a recognized leader in the economic analysis of education issues, and his research has had broad influence on education policy in both developed and developing countries.
+He is a recognized leader in the economic analysis of education and his research has had broad influence on the education policy of both developed and developing countries.
 He is the author of numerous widely-cited studies on the effects of class size reduction, school accountability, teacher effectiveness, and other topics.
-He was the first to research teacher effectiveness by measuring students’ learning gains, which formed the conceptual basis for using value-added measures to evaluate teachers and schools.
+He was the first to research teacher effectiveness by measuring students’ learning gains, which formed the conceptual basis for the now widely-adopted practice of using value-added measures to evaluate teachers and schools.

 Hanushek has authored or edited twenty-four books along with over 250 articles.
 His recent book, The Knowledge Capital of Nations: Education and the Economics of Growth summarizes his research establishing the close links between countries’ long-term rates of economic growth and the skill levels of their populations.
 His current research analyzes why some countries’ school systems consistently perform better than others.
 He is a distinguished graduate of the United States Air Force Academy and completed his PhD in economics at the Massachusetts Institute of Technology.